Best VPNs for Mac in 2023

-Apple devices are known for their security, yet you can improve your privacy status even more with a Mac VPN.
-Apart from hiding your real IP address and encrypting data while using a public network, compatible VPNs can also unblock streaming platforms and give access to global content.
+Apart from hiding your real IP address, encrypting data while using a public network, and preventing data tracking, compatible Mac VPNs can also unblock streaming platforms and give access to global content.

-For this reason, we've tested quite a few VPNs regarding their performance on macOS devices, including streaming capabilities and security features.
+Considering that the VPN market lacks MacBook-focused products, we've tested quite a few services regarding their performance on macOS devices.
 In this article, you’ll find a detailed list of our top choices to help you pick the best VPN for Mac.

 Top 5 best VPNs for Mac:

-- NordVPN – the best overall VPN for macOS
+- NordVPN – the best overall VPN for Mac

-- Atlas VPN – super fast VPN for Mac enthusiasts
+- IPVanish – super fast VPN for Mac enthusiasts